Rochester, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 36.4 sqmi, of which 33.9 sqmi is land and 2.5 sqmi, or 6.76%, is water.
 Rochester is located along the western border of Plymouth County, and is bordered by Lakeville and Middleborough to the north, Wareham and Marion to the east, Mattapoisett to the south, and Acushnet and Freetown to the west.
 The town's localities include Bisbee Corner, East Rochester, North Rochester and Varella Corner.
 The town is about 10 mi northeast of New Bedford, 40 mi east of Providence, Rhode Island, and 60 mi south of Boston.

 The Mattapoisett and Sippican rivers flow through the town, emptying into Buzzards Bay.
 Most of the town's brooks also flow into these two rivers.
 The source of the Mattapoisett, Great Quittacas Pond and Little Quittacas Pond, lie on the border between the town and Lakeville.
-Other ponds include Snipatuit Pond, Long Pond, Snow's Pond, Hartley's Mill Pond, Mary's Pond, Leonards Pond, Mill Pond and Hathaway Pond, as well as several smaller bodies of water.
+Other ponds include Snipatuit Pond, Long Pond, Snow's Pond, Hartley's Mill Pond, Mary's Pond, Leonards Pond, and Hathaway Pond, as well as several smaller bodies of water.
 The town has two wildlife management areas and a fish hatchery, as well as a small recreation area along Mary's Pond and two parks near the town center.
-The town is also the site of the Sippican Rod & Gun Club, near the Haskell Wildlife Management Area.
+The town is also the site of the Sippican Rod & Gun Club, near the Haskell Swamp Wildlife Management Area.

+Climate

+According to the Köppen Climate Classification system, Rochester has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Rochester was 102 F on July 22, 1991, while the coldest temperature recorded was -18 F on January 22, 1961.

 Transportation

-A small, quarter-mile stretch of Interstate 495 passes through the northeast corner of town, just before its exit on Route 58, which terminates along the town line at Route 28.
+A small, quarter-mile stretch of Interstate 495 passes through the northeastern corner of town, just before its exit on Route 58, which terminates along the town line at Route 28.
 Along with those two roads, Route 105 travels through town, passing through the town center.
-The town can also be accessed via Exits 19B (North Street, Mattapoisett) and 20 (Route 105, Marion) along Interstate 195.
+The town can also be accessed via Exits 31 (North Street, Mattapoisett) and 35 (Route 105, Marion) along Interstate 195.

 The nearest regional bus and air service can be found in New Bedford.
 The nearest national air service is at T. F. Green Airport in Rhode Island, and the nearest international airport is Logan International Airport in Boston.
-A freight rail line operated by the Massachusetts Coastal Railroad passes through the northeast corner of town.
+A freight rail line operated by the Massachusetts Coastal Railroad passes through the northeastern corner of town.
 The nearest inter-city (Amtrak) passenger rail station is in Providence; however, the terminus of the Middleborough-Lakeville line of the MBTA's commuter rail is nearby, providing direct service to Boston.